 - I will hit my 1-year blogversary in February!
 (Yes, there will be a 1 year recipe & post!)

-- I’ve been able to connect with many of you and start developing content that is aligned to the type of recipes you want more of in 2019.
+- I’ve been able to connect with many of you and start developing content that is aligned with the type of recipes you want more of in 2019.

 - My sister is getting married and I’m her MOH!